arthurkowalsky/Rust-Mock/README.md

 - **💻 Beautiful UI Dashboard**: Sleek React interface for managing all aspects of your mock server
 - **🔍 Comprehensive Request Logging**: Monitor and inspect all incoming requests
 - **📝 OpenAPI Support**: Automatically create mock endpoints from your OpenAPI spec
+- **📥 OpenAPI Import/Export**: Import endpoints from OpenAPI specifications and export your configuration to OpenAPI 3.0 format
 - **🧪 Built-in API Testing**: Test your endpoints directly from the dashboard
 - **🐳 Docker Ready**: Get started in seconds with pre-built Docker images